david-r-king/david-r-king.github.io/essays/sereflection.md

   <h2> Configuration Management </h2>
 </div>

-Another massive benefit I learned from this class is configuration management.
+Another massive benefit I took from this class is configuration management.
 Put simply, this is the process of controlling changes to software over time.
 Tracking versions of the code, managing different branches, handling dependencies and ensuring the development, testing and production environments all remain consistent.

 Before this class, I did not have much exposure to the importance of configuration management.
 I was familiar with basic version control and understood that different parts of a system needed to remain compatible, but this was my first time working with multiple parts that changed often.
 The project really opened up the experience of encountering unexpected configuration issues and working through how to fix them.
 While they were usually a simple fix, it showed me that it does take some time and energy as the project progressed, unlike the set and forget I had been used to.